pocl/pocl/doc/notes_4_0.rst

 =============================

 -------------------------------------------------------------------------------
-PoCL: Support for Clang/LLVM 16.0 (except TCE drivers)
+PoCL: Support for Clang/LLVM 16.0
 -------------------------------------------------------------------------------

 PoCL now supports Clang/LLVM from 10.0 to 16.0 inclusive.
-The most relevant change of the new 16.0 release is support for `_Float16 type on x86 and ARM targets. <https://releases.llvm.org/16.0.0/tools/clang/docs/LanguageExtensions.html#half-precision-floating-point>`_
+The most PoCL-relevant change of the new 16.0 release is support for `_Float16 type on x86 and ARM targets. <https://releases.llvm.org/16.0.0/tools/clang/docs/LanguageExtensions.html#half-precision-floating-point>`_